AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/mobile-and-desktop/linux.md

 Here, `65074` is the option ID, and `3031323334353637` is its value in hex format (DeviceID: `01234567`).

 All done!
-The device ID should be displayed.
+DeviceID should be displayed.

 :::note